-School Nursing Program Overview
+School Nursing Program

 California State University, Fullerton's (CSUF) School of Nursing (SON) offers the following program options for School Nurse education:

-- School Nurse Services Credential (SNSC)
+- School Nurse Services Credential (SNSC) - for those who hold a preliminary SNS Credential

 - Please view our online information session about the MSN School Nursing program.